AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>qsidewayview</summary>
 <p>

 ### Is frame class which projects cloud points into one coordination plane.
-Specifically to plane ZX(side way) .
+Specifically to plane ZX(side way).</br>
-There is included QT class QOpenGLWidget: <a href="https://doc.qt.io/qt-6/qopenglwidget.html">Show documentation</a>, thanks to which we can display OpenGL graphics.
+This class also takes care of the interaction during measurement(in this frame).

 #### Getting Started
 - When you want to use this widget somewhere, first of all you have to add OpenGL widget with class CQtOpenCVViewerGl to .ui file.